Classification of positive solutions to the H\'enon-Sobolev critical systems: Proofs of Theorems , and

 The corresponding eigenfunctions for $\lambda_1$ and $\lambda_2$ are given by $U$ and $\partial_{\mu}U$, respectively. \end{lemma} Our arguments below are inspired by \cite[Theorem 1.4]{Pen}. \begin{proof}[Proof of Theorem \ref{non}] Without loss of generality, we assume $(u,v)=(c_1U,c_2U)$ with $U$ defined in \eqref{bub}.
-If $c_1=0$ or $c_2=0$, our results follow directly from Lemma \ref{lem}.
-Thus in the following, we let $c_1>0,c_2>0$.
 Suppose $(\varphi,\psi)$ is a nontrivial solution to the linearized system

 where

 and

 Since $(c_1,c_2)$ is a solution to the system \eqref{re2}: